The 2025 Quaker Calm Tea is ready for brewing! (As always, we sampled and it is delicious)

-100% of the proceeds from this event will support LOCAL service programs including projects for at-risk youth and other community initiatives.
+Bags of loose tea are $10 each (we have a few larger bags for $20) and 100% of the proceeds from this tea will support community service programs including projects for at-risk youth and other initiatives.

 An informative night about hiking the ancient trail in Spain.